FlareZ123/vc/README.md

 Disk space: at least 6GB of free disk space.
 For fast model loading, SSD is recommended.

+You can use `cmd.exe /C "copy /b voice-changer-windows-amd64-cuda.zip.001 + voice-changer-windows-amd64-cuda.zip.002 voice-changer-windows-amd64-cuda.zip"` to compose the files.

 ### For CPU-only voice conversion

 Minimum requirement: Intel Core i5-4690K or AMD FX-6300.